AtomicExpresso/moviebox-nextjs/README.md

 cd moviebox-nextjs
 Npm install
 ```
-3) Create a .env file in the src folder and put your api key in it
+3) Create a .env file in the src folder

+   Put your api key in NEXT_PUBLIC_TMBDB_API and put your mongoDB atlas uri in MONGO_URI

 ```
-NEXT_PUBLIC_TMDB_API_KEY = yourkey
+NEXT_PUBLIC_TMDB_API_KEY = your key

+MONGO_URI= Your mongo uri
+PORT= 4000
+SECRET= Can be anything you want
 ```

 4 ) Setting up dev server:

 ```
 Npm run dev
+Npm run server
 ```

 Server should now be running at localhost